About the Program

 Retail stores may encounter customers who ask a sales associate or other in-person store employee for some legal agreement information while shopping, such as what the store’s return policy is, or what the payment terms are when paying with a store credit card versus cash.
 In these situations, it’s easiest when you can refer these inquiring customers to your store’s website where these policies can be hosted and accessed from.

 Retail organizations are in a flurry to consolidate their existing operations, step into new markets, adopt new channels, and find innovative ways to enhance customer experience levels.
 Hyper-local retailing or “store of the neighbourhood” is one definitive trend for brick-and-mortar retail.
 The natural outcomes of this phenomenon are store specific assortments, promotions and planograms.
 Amidst these developments, the inventory management function – ensuring that the right product is at the right location and when the customer wants it - is assuming greater importance

 To be competent, you must be able to comply with your organization’s current health, safety and security policies and procedures.
 You should report any identified breaches in health, safety, and security policies and procedures to the designated person.
 You should identify and correct any hazards that you can deal with safely, competently and within the limits of your authority.

-Ans: All the free courses are accessible to anyone.
-However, please check the eligibility criteria given in the courses and enrol as they are designed based on the user’s requirement.
+All the free Courses are accessible to anyone.
+However, please check the eligibility criteria given in the Courses and enroll as they are designed based on the user’s requirement.

 Ans: Unfortunately, we do not provide refunds.
 However you can speak to our support team and discuss your issues.